typelevel/doobie/modules/docs/src/main/tut/09-Error-Handling.md

 ### About Exceptions

 Exceptions are a fact of life when interacting with databases, and they are largely nondeterministic; whether an operation will succeed or not depends on unpredictable factors like network health, the current contents of tables, locking state, and so on.
-So we must decide whether to compute everything in a disjunction like `EitherT[ConnectionIO, Throwable, A]` or allow exceptions to propagate until they are caught explicitly. **doobie** adopts the second strategy: exceptions are allowed to propagate and escape unless handled explicitly (exactly as `IO` and `Task` work).
+So we must decide whether to compute everything in a disjunction like `EitherT[ConnectionIO, Throwable, A]` or allow exceptions to propagate until they are caught explicitly. **doobie** adopts the second strategy: exceptions are allowed to propagate and escape unless handled explicitly (exactly as `IO` works).
 This means when a **doobie** action (transformed to some target monad) is executed, exceptions can escape.

 There are three main types of exceptions that are likely to arise: